 Playing an instrument

 Researchers at Baycrest Health Sciences in Toronto, Canada, revealed why playing a musical instrument may help older adults ward off age-related cognitive decline and retain their listening skills.

 Researchers found that learning to play a sound on a musical instrument changes brain waves in such a way that improves an individual’s listening and hearing skills.
 The alteration in brain activity indicates that the brain rewires itself to compensate for disease or injuries that might prevent a person’s ability to perform tasks.

-“This study was the first time we saw direct changes in the brain after one session, demonstrating that the action of creating music leads to a strong change in brain activity.”
+“This study was the first time we saw direct changes in the brain after one session, demonstrating that the action of creating music leads to a strong change in brain activity,” he adds.

 “As people get older, they experience typical decline.
 However, research has shown that this process can start earlier than expected.
-You can even start to see some differences in the 30s,” informs Anne Walk, a postdoctoral scholar.
+You can even start to see some differences in the 30s,” says first study author Anne Walk, a postdoctoral scholar.

 Due to this aging population, it will become increasingly important to understand the cognitive changes that go hand in hand with aging.

-While many questions remain regarding the aging brain, research is making progress in illuminating what happens to our cognitive functions and memory throughout our lifetime.
+Although many questions remain regarding the aging brain, research is making progress in illuminating what happens to our cognitive functions and memory throughout our lifetime.

 It is also emphasizing the ways in which we can preserve our mental abilities to improve our quality of life as we advance into older adulthood.